Written byJenny Zeng

 It may occur to some that the Toshiba external hard drive keeps disconnecting due to disk corruption.
 You can use the First Aid feature in the built-in Disk Utility to diagnose and repair your hard drive.
 If First Aid reports errors it can't repair, your drive may have fatal hardware problems that only a professional technician is able to repair.

-Fix Toshiba external hard drive keeps disconnecting:
+Fix Toshiba external hard drive keeps disconnecting on macOS Ventura or earlier:

 - Insert your external disk into your Mac.